Interlisp/Interlisp.github.io/README.md

 **4. `deploy` — Deploy to GitHub Pages**

 Takes the output of the build step and deploys it to GitHub Pages using the GitHub `deploy-pages` action.
-Skipped on pull requests and when the build was skipped because the bibliography was already current.
+Runs on `push` and manual `workflow_dispatch` from `main`, and on scheduled runs only when the build was not skipped because the bibliography was already current.
+Never runs on pull requests.

 ### Environment Variables